artyuum/router/README.md

 $router->get('/', ['HomepageController::class', 'index']);
 ```

-Once a request matches one of the registered routes, the router will executes the handler and passes two arguments in the following order :
+Once a request matches one of the registered routes, the router will execute the handler and passes two arguments in the following order :

 1. `Symfony\Component\HttpFoundation\Request $request`

 2. `Symfony\Component\HttpFoundation\Response $response`

-These arguments are part of the [Symfony HTTP Foundation]([https://symfony.com/components/HttpFoundation](https://symfony.com/components/HttpFoundation)) component and will help you to get more informations about the request and easily build and send a response to the client.
-Feel free to [read the docs]([https://symfony.com/components/HttpFoundation](https://symfony.com/components/HttpFoundation) to get more informations about its usage.
+These arguments are part of the [Symfony HTTP Foundation](https://symfony.com/components/HttpFoundation) component and will help you to get more informations about the request and easily build and send a response to the client.
+Feel free to [read the docs](https://symfony.com/components/HttpFoundation) to get more informations about its usage.

 #### Route parameters